NgojoMary/Lab5/README.md

+# TLE 9 Class Exercises
-The purpose of this repository is for the homepage of our website using CSS and HTML.
+The purpose of this exercise is to create a homepage using CSS.